morganthomas/winning-arguments/winning-arguments.md

 How correct are the rules of classical logic?
 Given the complexity of the rules themselves and the trouble that has been involved in describing them, this may appear to be a difficult question.
 It is.
 Let's get started.

+I will start by presenting the best argument I can to the effect that the rules of classical logic *are* correct.

+Correct in what sense?
+The argument I will present can be adapted to argue that the rules of classical logic are correct in a variety of different senses.
+At the end of the argument I will discuss some of the senses of correctness that the argument can be said to demonstrate of the rules of classical logic.

+Correct in what context?
+Rules are always correct or incorrect relative to some context; so, for what contexts should I argue the rules of classical logic are correct?
+For this argument I won't have any particular context in mind.
+The argument can be applied to any particular context to see how well it holds up in that context.

+This argument is not in essence original to me, though some details are.
+In most respects this argument is part of the folk literature on logic.
+An example of a published presentation of a similar argument can be found in TODO.

 TODO

 ## Fallacies